 I feel more confident than ever before that we’ll see a rise of online learning.
-Well-known sites like Treehouse and CodeSchool offer incredible courses alongside newer sites like Bitfountain and Learn-Verified.
+Well-known sites like Treehouse and CodeSchool offer incredible courses.

 If there’s a subject you want to learn, there’s likely a course online – especially if you want to learn digital techniques like UI design or app development.

 Read more: 9 sites for free online courses & open courseware

 Node allows developers to build websites using a single language for both frontend + backend code.
 And resources like Node Package Manager give even more value to Node.js.

 From what I can tell, Node is still on the upswing and continues to gain traction from industry enthusiasts.
 Whether you plan to learn Node or not, there’s no doubt it’ll continue to grow as a major trend in 2016.